dart-lang/language/working/macros/feature-specification.md

 We could instead only allow adding macros from _later_ phases, but that would restrict the functionality in unnecessary ways.

+## Macro Libraries and Tree Shaking

+Macros, and any dependencies of macros, should be guaranteed to be tree shaken in their entirety from the final program.
+At runtime, the macro definition libraries should not be available, nor any stubs of them.
+The imports should be entirely removed.

+In order to support this, we introduce a new type of library - a "macro" library.
+You can mark your library as a macro library through a `macro` modifier on the library directive: `macro library my_macro;`.

+- Macro libraries can import and freely use code from other macro libraries or normal libraries as they choose.
+- If a normal library imports a macro library, it can only use symbols from that library within macro application code.
+- Once macros are expanded, all macro applications and imports of macro libraries are removed from the program.
+- Regular libraries _are_ allowed to export macro libraries (for convenience), and that _does not_ make them a macro library.
+The _export_ is removed from the final program, and its symbols are still only visible within macro applications when the original library is imported.
+- The library containing the Macro interfaces and APIs is itself a macro library.
+This makes it only useful to import from other macro libraries, and ensures its apis never leak unexpectedly into runtime apps.

+In this way, macros (and their imports) have no effect on the final program beyond the code that they generate.
+It also draws a clear distinction between macro libraries and normal libraries, without most users having to understand the actual distinction between them (they appear similar from the outside).

+### Testing Macros

+While it may be desirable to write functional unit tests of macros, this approach does not generally allow for that, since macro code is not available at runtime.

+Instead users are expected to write integration style tests, where they use their macro directly in their test and then test the behavior of the resulting generated code.

+TODO: Can we come up with a better testing pattern?
+Possibly something where the tests are actually ran at compile time, as a macro?

+TODO: Can we expose some sort of golden tests functionality to match the expected output?

+### Modular compilation

+During modular compilation, macro libraries should be compiled as their own module.
+These modules should never be provided to compiler backends, and are only used during kernel compilation.

+When creating a merged dill file, you should simply omit the macro library modules entirely from the concatenated dill.
+The same goes for dill manifest files, they should be omitted from the manifest.

+### Macros and `dart:mirrors`

+Since macros are removed entirely after compilation, we do not allow reflecting on them with `dart:mirrors`.

 ## Scoping

 ### Resolved identifiers